mahendrapaipuri/ceems/website/docs/02-objectives.md

 This is an interesting metric as we can clearly see there is a considerable reduction in the emissions even when the overall energy consumption remained the same.
-This is due to the fact that we use real time emission factors which can be dynamic and a small change in factor can have huge implications in emissions for big data centers.
+This is due to the fact that we use real-time emission factors which can be dynamic, and a small change in factor can have huge implications in emissions for big data centers.

 :::